 Management’s fear of losing control

 A toxic culture and its inherent symptoms will slow productivity, jeopardize digital transformation, and prevent your business from achieving its goals in a competitive timeframe.
-The good news is that the problem can be fixed, and the solution begins with greater adaptability from every level of the enterprise.
+The good news is that the problem can be fixed, and the solution begins with greater adaptability from every level of the enterprise, be it from hiring an HR company to help sort out the issues with the internal culture, or by taking steps from within the business itself.

 Forbes recommends these four strategies to improve company culture: